indabax-za/indabax-za.github.io/program.md

 hero_image: /assets/images/programme.jpg
 ---

 Below is a typical IndabaX schedule for general orientation.
-The programme will be shared with registered delegates on the Baobab conference app closer in time.
+The programme will be shared with registered delegates on the [Baobab conference app](LINK-to-baobab) closer in time.

-## Day 1 — [DATE]
+## Day 1

 | Time | Session |
 |---|---|